WHEN: +iCalSun 18th June 2023 04:00 - 06:50 Sun 25th June 2023

 The route is mandatory meaning it must be followed in full from start to finish; if you leave the route for food, accommodation etc you must return to the route as soon as possible, small variations to use adjacent cycling infrastructure where available is allowed.

-You have 7 days & nights of cycling to complete the route to qualify for the 16 distance points.
-To be as inclusive as possible I’ve shoehorned some more climbing in, this in turn has tipped the rate of climb from the higher end of 15m/km into the lower end of 16m/km; under LRM rules this enables an extra 5% of time, thus +6h51.
-Also it is now just shy of 3x Everests 😀
+You have 7 days & nights of cycling to complete the route to qualify for the 16 distance points. as under LRM rules every extra metre of climb over 11m/km enables an extra 5% of time.
+It is just shy of 3x Everests 😀